Accessory After The Fact

 If you are convicted under Penal Code 32, you may be facing up to one year in the county jail (for a misdemeanor) or anywhere from 16 months to two to three years in a California State Prison (for a felony) and up to a $5,000 fine.

 Contact A Criminal Defense Lawyer

 We are experienced Torrance criminal defense lawyers and will use any and all available defenses to protect you against a conviction.
-We have over 35 years of experience defending persons accused of accessory after the fact and other crimes.
-We are former Los Angeles deputy district attorneys, so we know how the prosecution operates.
+We have over 60 years of experience defending persons accused of accessory after the fact and other crimes.
+Robert Ernenwein is a former Los Angeles Deputy District Attorney, so we know how the prosecution operates.